Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

 \subsection{Track Fitting}

-In order to calculate the uncertainty associated with the particular choice of best fit track parameters we used the likelihood ratio technique.
-We varied the track parameters ($\Delta t_0$, angle, and impact parameter) up and down, optimizing the value of the parameter until the likelihood ratio was consistent with a one standard deviation ratio ($-2\Delta\ln(\lambda)=1$).
-For a more detailed description of the likelihood ratio procedure, see appendix \ref{app:LikelihoodRatio}.
+In order to calculate the uncertainty associated with track fitting we used the likelihood ratio technique.
+We varied the track parameters ($\Delta t_0$, angle, and impact parameter) around their mean values and found the values which cause the likelihood ratio to change by one standard deviation.
 The size of the perturbation in each parameter required to shift the likelihood by one sigma is shown in table \ref{tab:trackParSigma}.
-Figures \ref{fig:intshift}, \ref{fig:slopeshift}, and \ref{fig:t0shift} show the distribution of these perturbations.
-After perturbing the track parameters, we recreated the biased and unbiased residual distributions.
-Figure \ref{fig:residuals_int_up} shows the perturbed biased residual distribution with the impact parameter adjusted up by one standard deviation.
+After perturbing the track parameters, we recreated the biased and unbiased residual distributions and propagated the perturbed residual distributions through the deconvolution procedure to measure the resolution.
+From this method we find a systematic error of 5.5 \textmu m due to the track fit.

-The next step was to run the familiar resolution algorithm on the new residual distributions (deconvolution and convolution included to account for multiple Coulomb scattering).
-We found that systematically varying the track parameters by one sigma can modify the resolution by up to 5.5 \textmu m.
 See table \ref{tab:trackParSigma} for a complete summary of how the individual parameters impact the resolution.